Ayushgithubcodebasics/Marketing-Campaign-Performance-python-A-B-testing-time-analysis/README.md

 This project analyzes a synthetic dataset of two year-long advertising campaigns, one on Facebook and one on AdWords, to determine which platform is more effective.
 The analysis identifies the better-performing platform based on conversions and clicks and builds a predictive model for the winning campaign.

-This is a portfolio project and not a real-world business case.
-The dataset is synthetic and designed to showcase data analysis techniques.

 ## Features

 * **Exploratory Data Analysis (EDA)**: Visualizations of click and conversion distributions.